 - A substantial loss in income because their hours at work were cut or because they lost their job; or

 - The tenant has made best efforts to try to make some payment to the landlord.
 This is based on what the tenant can afford; and

 - If the tenant and their family are evicted, there would be a likelihood that they would have to live with family or friends, or be

 Evictions in New York State:

-- Eviction cases started before March 17, 2020 may be called back to court.
+- Eviction cases started before March 17, 2020 will be heard by the courts.
 This means that if you had a court case scheduled before March 17, you may get a letter from the court telling you about your new court date.

-- Any cases that were started before March 17th have to have a status conference.
-This includes cases where the landlord got a warrant of eviction, but the tenant was not put out.
+- Any cases that were started before March 17 have to have a status This includes cases where the landlord got a warrant of eviction, but the tenant was not put out.

 - At the conference, the court and parties will discuss COVID-19 concerns as well as whether the tenant is protected under the New York Tenant Safe Harbor Act (see below).

-- If you were facing an eviction before March 17, 2020 and did not suffer financial hardship due to COVID-19, the court must still hold a status conference before you can be put out.
-If you do not attend the status conference, you could be put out as early as October 1, 2020.
+- If you were facing an eviction before March 17, 2020 and did not suffer financial hardship due to COVID-19, the court must still hold a status conference before you can be put If you do not attend the status conference, you could be put out.

 New York’s Tenant Safe Harbor Act: